CSU-CompSci-CS163-4/Lab01VariablesPrinting/README.md

 Now, lets go onto the lab!

-## Step 1 - Self-explaination
+## Step 1 - Self-explanation
 There are a number of questions in the comments in the provideed *VariablesPrinting.java*.
-Take a moment to read through the code, and answer those questions.
+Take a moment to read through the code, and answer those questions as comments within your program.

 Now before the warmup method, you will see a multi-line comment block.
 Write a paragraph explaining what WarmUp is doing.
-This is called self-explaination, and research shows just practicing this every lab will improve your understanding - even if what you write isn't correct!
+This is called self-explanation, and research shows just practicing this every lab will improve your understanding - even if what you write isn't correct!
 So take your best shot whenever you get a chance.

 ## Step 2 - Debugging
 The purpose of the *debug()* method is to simply print out to the console: